JackTrip for OS X

 Optionally, you can save and load Jack connections with JMess.
 Download and install the package file here.

-- Download Jack for OS X. The version that is available on the Jack web site does not work with the lastest OS X, El Capitan.
-Download a beta version that works with El Capitan here.
+- Download Jack for OS X. The version that is available on the Jack web site does not work with recent versions of OS X. Download a beta version that works with El Capitan and later here.

 - Double click on the .pkg file to install